-Yes you can take probiotics with antibiotics!
-But please read on to find out about timing.
+Yes, you can take probiotics with antibiotics!
+But please read on to find out the answers to your questions.

 When antibiotics enter the system they naturally destroy some of the body's good bacteria as well as the bad, and this disruption is thought to be the reason for side effects such as diarrhoea or thrush.
 Many people, when prescribed antibiotics, choose to supplement their natural bacteria with a probiotic.

 Your local pharmacist may recommend probiotics when dispensing antibiotics.